zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

     `scp [dir] {net-id}@transfer.chtc.wisc.edu:/staging/{net-id}/data/`

+    More typically, you will be [transferring directly]((http://chtc.cs.wisc.edu/transfer-data-researchdrive.shtml) between ResearchDrive and CHTC.
+To transfer a directory from ResearchDrive to the CHTC staging input folder:

+    ```
+    # log into CHTC staging server and navigate to input folder
+    ssh {net-id}@transfer.chtc.wisc.edu
+    cd /staging/{net-id}/input/

+    # connect to lab ResearchDrive
+    smbclient -k //research.drive.wisc.edu/mzamanian

+    # navigate to ResearchDrive dir with raw data (example)
+    smb: \> cd /ImageXpress/raw/

+    # turn off prompting and turn on recursive
+    smb: \> prompt
+    smb: \> recurse

+    # transfer raw data folder (example)
+    smb: \> mget 20200922-p01-NJW_114

+    ```

 2. Creating job submit scripts

     CHTC uses HTCondor for job scheduling.
 Submission files (.sub) should follow lab conventions and be consistent with the CHTC documentation.
 An example submit script with annotations is shown below.
 This submit script (Core_RNAseq-nf.sub) loads a pre-defined [Docker environment](https://hub.docker.com/repository/docker/zamanianlab/chtc-rnaseq) and runs a bash executable script (Core_RNAseq-nf.sh) with defined arguments (staged data location).

     Other options define standard log files, resource requirements (cpu, memory, and hard disk), and transfer of files in/out of `home`.
 Avoid transferring large files in/out of `home`!
 We transfer in our large data through `/staging/{net-id}/data/` and we move job output files to `/staging/{net-id}/output/` within the job executable script to avoid their transfer to `home` upon job completion.
 The only files that should be transferred back to `home` are small log files.

     <details>
       <summary>Core_RNAseq-nf.sub (Click to Expand)</summary>